THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Easter Island (Rapa Nui), Chile

 The Polynesians were apt sea voyagers who used the night sky to navigate.
-On Easter Island, the stargazing interest continues and you can learn the about the principles and the key night-sky objects used by navigators.
+On Easter Island, the stargazing interest continues and you can learn about the principles and the key night-sky objects used by navigators.

 This place is about 6 hours by plane from Santiago de Chile or from Tahiti (French Polynesia).